The GLA Vision:

-- are able to talk effectively about their Maths and the strategies they have used in their mathematical processes
+- Is able to talk effectively about their Maths and the strategies they have used in their mathematical processes.

-- are able to use different resources to support their learning and show resilience in their approaches
+- Is able to use different resources to support their learning and show resilience in their approaches.

-- are fully equipped for the mathematical challenges of everyday life, preparing them for the world of work and have economic awareness.
+- Is fully equipped for the mathematical challenges of everyday life, preparing them for the world of work and have economic awareness.

 We teach to the National Curriculum Mathematics programmes of study for KS1 and KS2.